Loading Events

 About the Presentation

-This co-creation project, developed in partnership between AJBQ and Geneviève Lamoureux (speech-language therapist and doctoral candidate), aimed to offer a space for expression and action within a camp already deeply rooted in the community.
+During the 2025 summer camp of the Association des jeunes bègues du Québec (AJBQ), youth aged 8 to 17 participated in creating video capsules about representation.
+This co-creation project, led through a partnership between AJBQ and Geneviève Lamoureux (speech-language therapist and doctoral student), aims to provide a space for expression and action within a camp already deeply rooted in the community.

 About the Presenters